-- If a student has not submitted anything to the Scoring Services, full refunds are available until September 15th, 2019.
+- If a student has not submitted anything to the Scoring Services, full refunds are available until September 15th of the current school year.

 - If a student has submitted anything to the Scoring Services, no refund will be provided.

-- After September 15th, 2019, no refunds are available under any circumstances.
+- After September 15th of the current school year, no refunds are available under any circumstances.

 Each student using the Scoring Service must have an individual email address attached to an individual Canvas Account.

 What do we do if we don’t have Microsoft Word?

 Type the composition in the word processor of your choice (following all specified format guidelines) and then convert the file into a PDF.
 You can find PDF converters online.

 If you have a Google Account, you can type your composition in Google Docs.
 Then, “print” the file to a PDF and save it to your computer.

 Only files with the following extensions can be submitted to Canvas: .doc, .docx, .rtf, and .pdf